hussainmuzamil/Go-Tutorial-Notes/README.md

 ```

 ### Maps
-- You can read from a nil map (returns the default value of the type of value), but inserting will panic.
+- You can read from a nil map (returns the default value of the type of value), but inserting will cause panic.

 #### Example
 ```go